at Montauk State Park

 Civilian Conservation Corps (CCC) Shelter Day-Use Area

 This area has not been modified for accessibility.
 However, just off the restroom parking lot, beneath a high bluff, is a picnic site modified with a pathway and an extended-end table.
-A handicap parking space is adjacent to the pathway.
+An accessible parking space is adjacent to the pathway.
 This pretty spot overlooks the river.

-An accessible playground is available just across from the Civilian Conservation Corps (CCC) shelter area restroom, where handicap parking is offered for your convenience.
+An accessible playground is available just across from the CCC shelter area restroom, where accessible parking is offered for your convenience.

 Open Shelter Day-Use Area

 This lightly wooded area contains accessible parking for two individual picnic sites and a shelter with a group grill and extended-end tables.
 A flush restroom is immediately adjacent to the shelter, along with a water fountain.
 These amenities are accessible to all users.
 The shelter can accommodate up to 70 people and may be reserved.